siu-sing/snake/README.md

 - An AI Snake (in yellow) is added as an obstacle/enemy for the player to avoid/kill
 - The AI Snake generally minds its own business and blindly seeks for its fruit (in orange), it also grows, dies with the same rules as player snake
 - The player snake can kill the AI Snake by causing the AI Snake to collide into the players body
-- Upon death, the AI Snake regenerates after 4 seconds
+- Upon death, the AI Snake regenerates after a 4 second delay
-- Each refresh interval now checks for collisions between snakes
+- Each refresh interval now has an additional check for collisions between snakes

 The Snake game mechanics largely remain the same in this version.
 The only new addition was an AI Snake which gives the player a "live" and moving obstacle to avoid or destroy.